pknell/cloud-formation-daily-test/blog.md

 Download the Terraform template and its dependencies from my public GitHub repository: [https://github.com/pknell/cloud-formation-daily-test](https://github.com/pknell/cloud-formation-daily-test).
-An easy way to get all the files is to [download the zip](https://github.com/pknell/cloud-formation-daily-test/archive/master.zip) and extract it into a new directory.
+An easy way to get all the files is to [download and extract the zip](https://github.com/pknell/cloud-formation-daily-test/archive/master.zip).

-Then, open a shell into that directory, and run "terraform apply".
-You will be prompted to enter the name of your SSH Key Pair.
+Then, open a shell into the extracted directory, and run "terraform init".
+This will download and install the AWS plugin for Terraform.

+Next, run "terraform apply".
+You will be prompted to enter the name of your SSH Key Pair, to confirm that you want to continue, and then Terraform will create all of the template's resources.
+The next section of this blog explains each resource.

-This command will create a terraform.tfstate file in the current directory.
-This file is used by Terraform to remember the identifiers of created resources.
+The "terraform apply" command also creates a terraform.tfstate file in the current directory.
+This file is used by Terraform to remember the identifiers of created resources, so that the can be updated or removed.

-You can now login to the AWS console to view the resources that Terraform created:
+You can now use the AWS console to view the resources that Terraform created:
 1. Go to CloudWatch, then Rules (under the Events sub-menu), and you'll see both the Start and Stop rules.
 1. Go to Lambda, and you'll see both the Start and Stop Lambda functions.
 1. At 9:30 AM CDT (or 14:30 UTC) the next day, you can go to CloudFormation to view the stack.
 Then, 30 minutes later,